JenniferFariasRodrigues/CRC_cyclic-redundancy-check/README.md

 # Access using IDE ou through the code
 On the IDE Enviromental choose the open project.

+# 1 Challenge:
-# 1 Challenge: Choose FormaGeometrica folder in IDE and run the project
+# Choose FormaGeometrica folder in IDE and run the project
 Click on  "FormaGeometrica" folder and choose "Main.c" class.
 # Put the line on the terminal
 $ gcc -o main main.c Retangulo.c Triangulo.c -lm

+# Run code
+$ ./main

+# 2 Challenge:
+# Choose InterpretacaoPacoteDeDados folder in IDE and run the project
+Click on  "InterpretacaoPacoteDeDados" folder and choose "mainInterpretacaoPacoteDeDados.c" class.
+# Put the line on the terminal
+$ gcc -o main mainInterpretacaoDePacoteDeDados.c crc32.c

 # Run code
 $ ./main